Property Tax2026-03-16

 If your AGI falls below $100,000, you qualify for the full $25,000 loss allowance.
 Deduct rental losses fully against wages or other income on your tax return.
 This helps offset taxable rental income shortfalls from vacancies or repairs.

 For example, a landlord with $90,000 AGI and $30,000 in net rental losses deducts $25,000 immediately.
 The remaining $5,000 carries forward under passive activity loss limitations.
-Track this on Schedule E to claim future benefits.
+Track this on UK property pages (SA105) to claim future benefits.

 Scenario 2: AGI at $125K

-Review your Schedule E carefully to apply the formula: subtract $100K from AGI, divide by $50K, then multiply by $25K for phase-out amount.
+Review your UK property pages (SA105) carefully to apply the formula: subtract $100K from AGI, divide by $50K, then multiply by $25K for phase-out amount.
 Actionable advice includes timing income to stay under thresholds for better rental income tax outcomes.

 Scenario 3: Real Estate Professional Status